ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 Configuration template:  EMEA-London-Hub
 Chassis serial number:   SSI130300YK
 ```
-If any WAN-Edge router is **not managed by the SD-WAN Manager (vManage)** or does not have a configuration group attached, you can log in to SD-WAN Manager (vManage) if WAN-Edge router is associated with configuration group or not.
+If any WAN-Edge router is **not managed by the SD-WAN Manager (vManage)** or does not have a configuration group attached, you can log in to SD-WAN Manager (vManage) and confirms if WAN-Edge router is associated with configuration group or not.

 !!! info
     **SD-WAN Manager(vManage)** is configured with the username and password combination (**clams2008**/**clams2008**).